Israeli blockade of the Gaza Strip (2023–present): Background

 The restrictions on movement and goods in Gaza imposed by Israel date to the early 1990s.
 After Hamas took over in 2007, Israel significantly intensified existing movement restrictions and imposed a complete blockade on the movement of goods and people in and out of the Gaza Strip.
 In the same year, Egypt closed the Rafah border crossing.

-The blockade's stated aim's are to prevent the smuggling of weapons into Gaza and to exert economic pressure on Hamas.
+The blockade's stated aims are to prevent the smuggling of weapons into Gaza and to exert economic pressure on Hamas.
 Human rights groups have called the blockade illegal and a form of collective punishment, as it restricts the flow of essential goods, contributes to economic hardship, and limits Gazans' freedom of movement.
 The land, sea and air blockade virtually isolated the Gaza Strip from the rest of the occupied Palestinian territory and the world.
 The blockade and its effects have led to the territory being called an "open-air prison".

 Israel regularly granted permission for a quota of Gaza Palestinians, numbering between 15,000 and 21,000, to work daily within its borders.

 On 7 October 2023, 6,000 Palestinian militants led by Hamas, a Palestinian political and military organization and other Palestinian groups, launched its biggest assault across the Gaza–Israel barrier into southern Israel, breaching the border in 119 places, infiltrating Israel and killing 1,175 Israelis and foreigners, as well as firing at least 4,300 rockets into Israel.
 Israel subsequently declared war on the militants, calling up 300,000 reservists to execute Israel's military operation.